-What if nature didn’t kill so many caterpillars?
+What if nature didn’t kill so many eggs, caterpillars, and chrysalises?

 In general, 400 eggs can be laid by one adult butterfly or moth.
 Out of those 400 butterfly eggs, only about 8 live to become adult butterflies.
 Nature kills about 98% before they become adults.
 All three pre-adult stages suffer great losses as they are laid, hatch, grow, pupate, and mature in chrysalis/pupa.
 These deaths are caused by predators, disease, herbicides, weather, parasitoids, insecticides, and more.

 As upsetting as this low survival rate is to many butterfly gardeners and enthusiasts, it is actually necessary in nature.
 In spite of the fact that nature has a reason for killing so many before they lay eggs, we do our best to help butterflies fight these terrible odds and work to increase butterfly populations.

 Why must nature be so deadly?
 If every egg lived to become adult butterflies and half of the eggs were female, what would happen if all laid an average of 400 eggs and all survived to become adults?

 Pretend that there were 6 butterflies of your favorite species flying in your yard, 3 were male and 3 were female, let’s go with the total survival scenario.
 Assume that the 3 females each laid 400 eggs and all 400 eggs survived and become adult butterflies.
 Continue supposing that half were female and half were male.
 Finally, let’s suppose each butterfly continued the cycle of life generation after generation.

 I’m in north Florida where most species can go through 8 or so generations per year.
 But let’s do numbers for areas where butterflies can go through only 3 generations per year.

 Are you ready for the reason why nature’s habit of killing so many eggs, caterpillars, and chrysalises is a good thing?